umbertocappellazzo/Llama-AVSR/README.md

 - `reduction_lora` and `alpha`: if we fine-tune the LLM via LoRA, we need to define the factor by which we reduce the hidden size (`reduction_lora`) and the scaling factor (`alpha`).
 - `max-epochs`: Number of epochs to train Llama-AVSR.
 - `num-average-epochs`: We average the last `num-average-epochs` ckpts.
-- `downsample-ratio-audio`: This arguments defines the compression rate to apply to the audio tokens before the LLM.
-Likewise, we define this value for the video tokens (`downsample-ratio-video`).
+- `downsample-ratio-audio`: This argument defines the compression rate to apply to the audio tokens before the LLM.
+Likewise, we define the compression rate for the video tokens (`downsample-ratio-video`).
 - `max-frames-audio`: Max number of audio frames in a batch.
 This number can be adjusted based on the own GPU memory.
-For video and audio-visual we define the same value.
+For video and audio-visual we define a similar value.
 - `lr`: The learning rate of the AdamW optimizer.
 For ASR and AVSR, we set it to `1e-3`, for VSR to `5e-4`.
 - `weight-decay`: The weight decay of the optimizer.
 Default: `0.1`.